derekhuggens/MechaCar_Statistical_Analysis/README.md

 Possible statistical (alternate) hypotheses:

 Would adding a rear spoiler generate more positive visual reviews?
+(See visual appreciation category below) Reviews, from a 1-10 rating or 1-5 stars can be turned into frequency nominal data or total count.
+Can compare different survey groups to test samples compared to the total population using t-tests.
+Is there a relationship between having a rear spoiler and generating more downward-force?
+(See speed category below) Multiple wind-tunnel runs of the same vehicle with different spoiler designs (groups) could be done to compare downward-force measurements between them using ANOVA.

+More alternative hypothese examples:

-(See above visual appreciation category) Is there a relationship between having a rear spoiler and generating more downward-force?
-(See above speed category) Can using wider factory tires generate faster braking distance times?
-(See above safety category) Can using forced-induction improve engine efficiency over increasing engine displacement size?
-(See above speed category)
+Can using wider factory tires generate faster braking distance times?
+(See safety category below) Can using forced-induction improve engine efficiency over increasing engine displacement size?
+(See speed category below)

 Respective null hypotheses for the above would be that no effect or relationship exists between variables or predictions.